 Each of our participants will receive a free two-year ICC membership.
 If a current participant is already a member, then she will receive an extension of two years.

-The sponsors are the Women’s Committee, US Chess, US Chess Trust, the Schiffrin Family, the Ursula Foster family, the Internet Chess Club (ICC) and Chess Magnet School.
+The sponsors are US Chess, Women’s Committee of US Chess, US Chess Trust, the Schiffrin Family, the Ursula Foster family, and the Internet Chess Club (ICC).

 Travel & Accommodations

 Players are responsible for their own travel and accommodations.
 Players sharing rooms should make their arrangements carefully, as neither US Chess nor the tournament is responsible for any consequences arising from such arrangements.
 Please note that registration in a hotel room will require a person 18 years of age or older to be present.